Econify/graphql-rest-router/README.md

 ### Code Examples

-See the [examples folder](/examples) in this repo for code examples.
+See the [example client](/example-consuming-client) in this repo for code examples.